joeyk16/predicta/README.md

 ## Future development

- 1. Save an image to a negative on a Clarifai model.
- 2. Have multiple Clarifai models to train.
+ 1. Have multiple Clarifai models to train.
 At the moment you can just have 1.
- 3. Environment variables.
+ 2. Environment variables.
- 4. Styling.
- 5. Flash messages.
- 6. Delete image.
+ 3. Mass delete.